Jroo1053/GrafanaDirInclusion/README.md

 # Grafana CVE-2021-43798 Exploit Script

 Script to demonstrate the Grafana directory traversal exploit (CVE-2021-43798) that affects Grafana versions 8.0.0-beta1 through 8.3.0.
 Primarily used for a demonstration in a CTF.
 Written in python with standard library modules only.
-Only use this for testing and CTFs.
+Only use this for   legitimate purposes e.g testing and CTFs please.

 ## Installation